War children: Vietnam

 Some Japanese soldiers married Vietnamese women like Nguyen Thi Xuan and Nguyen Thi Thu and fathered multiple children with the Vietnamese women who remained behind in Vietnam while the Japanese soldiers themselves returned to Japan in 1955.
 The official Vietnamese historical narrative view them as children of rape and prostitution.
 The Japanese forced Vietnamese women to become comfort women and with Burmese, Indonesian, Thai and Filipino women they made up a notable portion of Asian comfort women in general.
 Japanese use of Malaysian and Vietnamese women as comfort women was corroborated by testimonies.
 There were comfort women stations in Malaysia, Indonesia, Philippines, Burma, Thailand, Cambodia, Vietnam, North Korea and South Korea.
 Out of these relations a number of children were born that were later abandoned by their Japanese fathers after the war, while a large number of soldiers would also remain behind in Vietnam, married Vietnamese women, and raised families.

-In 1954, the Vietnamese government had ordered the Japanese soldiers to return home.
-They were “encouraged” to leave their families behind effectively abandoning their war children in Vietnam.
+In 1954, the Vietnamese government ordered the Japanese soldiers to return home.
+They were “encouraged” to leave their families behind, effectively abandoning their war children in Vietnam.

-The half-Japanese children left behind in Vietnam after 1954 were subjected to harsh discrimination, meanwhile these children were often raised by single mothers who were harshly criticised for sleeping with Japanese soldiers during the war.
+The half-Japanese children left behind in Vietnam after 1954 were subjected to harsh discrimination; meanwhile these children were often raised by single mothers who were harshly criticised for sleeping with Japanese soldiers during the war.

 In 2017 the Japanese Emperor Akihito and his wife Empress Michiko visited Hanoi as at the time Japan had become the largest donor of aid to Vietnam and a top investor into the country.
-As a part of the official visit Emperor Akihito met with a number of war children that were abandoned after the war ended.
+As a part of the official visit Emperor Akihito met with a number of war children who were abandoned after the war ended.